 Adrian watched as the barmaid slinked over to the corner table.
 She leaned over and whispered into Edward’s ear.
 He passed her his empty glass and turned away.
 She winked at Adrian.

 “What do you think about the bab?”
 Adrian nudged William with his elbow, flicking a match to light a cigarette.

 “You’d be half-soaked.
 Even in a pub like this, she looks too innocent to be a whore,” William replied, picking at the cracks of his teeth with his sharpened blade.

 The bathroom was a bodge.
 The faucet dripped against the ceramic and pipes moaned.
 Staring at the cracks in the dingy blue wallpaper, the creak of the door broke his stream.
 Buttoning his pants, he reached for the gun hidden in his pocket.
-Noticing it was the barmaid leaning up against the door, he flashed a smile, making a mental note to tell William he was wrong.
+Noticing it was the barmaid leaning up against the door, he flashed a smile, making a mental note to tell William how wrong he was.
 Her feet swift against the tile as she reached for his belt buckle.
 “You’re the handsome brother.”

 Lifting his hand to touch her powdered cheeks, he felt a revolver pressed against his chest and a soft, warm voice against his ear.
 “I haven’t seen you in here before and I’ve seen everybody.
 You’ve chosen the wrong maid’s pub to mess with.
 Leave now and leave quietly, or I’ll make sure both you and your brother leave on a slab.”
 Keeping her back to the door, she slipped the revolver into the lace beneath her skirt and disappeared into the crowded pub.